nintep/nintep/README.md

 - [Oja - Level Editor](https://github.com/nintep/oja-level-editor) is a grid-based level editor for a personal puzzle game project.
 It was made with Godot and C#.
 - [Nonogram Editor](https://github.com/nintep/nonogram-editor) is a tool for creating nonogram puzzles.
 I built it using C++, CMake, and Qt.
 - [Ambidextrous Snake](https://github.com/nintep/ambidextrous-snake) is a small project I created for testing how to set up CI for Unity projects with GitHub actions.
-- Game projects I've worked in are listed in my [game portfolio](https://nintep.github.io/)
+- Games I've worked in are listed in my [game portfolio](https://nintep.github.io/)

 <!--